Phyllis Zimmerman

-Phyllis E. Zimmerman (1934–2012) was an American composer, choral conductor, and music educator on Spotify.
+Phyllis E. Zimmerman (1934–2012) was an American composer, choral conductor, and music educator.

 Biography

 Zimmerman was born in Pennsylvania and graduated from Thiel College in Greenville, Pennsylvania in 1956.
 She studied vocal performance at Concordia College in Moorhead, Minnesota with conductor Paul J. Christiansen, graduating in 1959.
 Zimmerman taught music and directed choirs at Churchill Area High School in Pittsburgh Pennsylvania before becoming the choral director at Santa Barbara (California) High School, where she taught from 1969 to 1995.
 Her choirs toured Europe several times and performed in Romania by invitation of the U.S. State Department.

 During the late 1970s, Zimmerman was involved with the International League of Women Composers, which was absorbed into the International Alliance for Women in Music in 1995.

 Following her retirement in 1995, Zimmerman founded the Canticle A Cappella Choir, a community choir that recorded several CDs and performed on National Public Radio and NBC-TV.
 Concordia College honored her as a Distinguished Alumna in 2006.